Sven-I-Am/chatroom-exercise/README.md

 * Make a UI that makes it easy for people to send messages in this chatroom. :heavy_check_mark:
 * It must be possible to send a message to everyone or to yourself :heavy_check_mark:
-* Make sure we can identify who sent the message through a username.
+* Make sure we can identify who sent the message through a username. :heavy_check_mark:
   * We could make a local variable and prompt the user to choose a username
   * We can then emit this username along with the sent message to keep track of who sent what.
-* Make a list to show everyone who is connected to the chatroom
+* Make a list to show everyone who is connected to the chatroom :heavy_check_mark:
 * Implement something funny!
-The sky is the limit! (it can be very simple if you want)
+The sky is the limit! (it can be very simple if you want):heavy_check_mark:
   * For example, you could make a functionality to make someone else's font size obscurely small!
   * You could implement a feature where you can speak with someone else's username
 * AND SO MUCH MORE -> BE CREATIVE